4 reviews

 13 KM

-Before heading on your way this morning we recommend paying a visit to Pontevedra food market, Mercado de abastos.
-Split over 2 floors the market is bustling with locals, tourists and pilgrims in search of the fantastic fresh produce of Rias Baixas; seafood, Albarino wine and fantastic cheeses.
-The perfect place to pick up snacks for your journey.
-Leaving the city via the millennial bridge, O Burgo, you once again commence your journey to Santiago.
-Your way, today, will take you along the beautiful valley of the Gandra River as it winds its way to San Mauro.
-Continuing your path widens and you will begin to spot the first of the crosses of Saint James, some magnificently carved and making a serene and peaceful atmosphere.
-You will soon pass the curious church of Santa Maria where the Templar, a type of monk responsible for protecting pilgrims, were stationed.
-Your home for the evening is just beyond the church in the thermal town of Caldas de Reis.
+Before heading off this morning, we recommend paying a visit to the Pontevedra food market, Mercado de Abastos, the perfect place to pick up snacks for your journey.
+Split over two floors, the market is bustling with locals, tourists, and pilgrims in search of the fantastic fresh produce of Rias Baixas - seafood, Albarino wine, and fantastic cheeses.
+Leaving the city over the medieval bridge of O Burgo, you re-join your journey to Santiago.
+Your route today will take you along the beautiful valley of the Gandra River as it winds its way to San Mauro.
+Continuing, your path widens and you will begin to spot the first of the crosses of Saint James, some magnificently carved, making for a serene and peaceful atmosphere.
+You will soon pass the intriguing church of Santa Maria, linked with the Knights Templar who were responsible for protecting journeying pilgrims.
+Your home for tonight is just beyond the church, in the thermal town of Caldas de Reis.

 Accommodation